All Episodes

 Perry was talking to donors during a conference call hosted by a pro-Trump PAC called a Great America PAC.

-The more I see how he has analyzed this country properly at this point in time, I feel very comfortable that we're gonna win.
+And Rick Perry said, you know, the more time I spend with him, the more I talk with him, the more I see how he has analyzed this country properly at this point in time, I feel very comfortable that we're going to win.

 I think we have a potential to win overwhelmingly.